wdfhai/README-generator/readme.md

 ### Contact

-- My Github name is wdfhai.
+You can reach me for any questions or comments at the following:

+- Look me up on Github,  where my username is <span><a href="https://github.com/wdfhai">wdfhai</a></span>.
-- For any questions or comments, please reach out to me on Email at wd.fhai@outlook.com.
+- Reach out to me through email at wd.fhai@outlook.com.
+- Find me on Twitter at https://twitter.com/wdfhai.

 ### Summary

-Thanks for checking out my project.
+Thanks for checking out my application.
 I hope you enjoy using it.
 Cheers!